dmijatovic/gatsby-with-apollo-test/README.md

 To start in development mode run `npm start` or `gatsby develop`.

 To build project run `npm run build` or `gatsby build`

+This test is performed using GraphQL backend from [this repo](https://github.com/dmijatovic/graphql-crud-test)